raoulg/julia-for-pythonistas/README.md

 # Intro

-The Julia language is recently new; the website https://julialang.org/ gives a short overview of Julia:
+The Julia language is a modern language; the website https://julialang.org/ gives a short overview of Julia:

 While Python was
 1) never intended to work with matrices of numbers (ironically, it is the number one language to handle exactly that...)